chinmaya-dash/Chat/backend/readme.md

-# Wori Backend
+# chatshare Backend

 ## Project Overview
-This is the backend server for **Wori**, a conversational assistant that helps users engage in meaningful chats, generate daily questions, and connect with contacts.
+This is the backend server for **chatshare**, a conversational assistant that helps users engage in meaningful chats, generate daily questions, and connect with contacts.
 The server is built with Node.js, Express.js, and PostgreSQL, using a clean and modular architecture.

 ## Setup Instructions